-- Poor security on your User Profile Database - Inability to use projects (other than project DEFAULT) on your system - Inability to use certain products that require ACLs (for example, Spooler, Batch, and PRIMIX) - Decreased security on other subsystems
+- Poor security on your User Profile Database - Inability to use projects (other than project DEFAULT) on your system.
+(CONFIG_USERS automatically creates project DEFAULT when it initializes the SAD.) - Inability to use certain products that require ACLs (for example, Spooler, Batch, and PRIMIX) - Decreased security on other subsystems